Sexual differentiation: Socially-determined

 In some species, such as sequentially hermaphroditic clownfish, changes in social environment can lead to sexual differentiation or sex reversal, i.e. differentiation in the opposite direction.
-In clownfish, females are larger than males, and in social groups, there is typically one large female, multiple smaller males, and undifferentiated juveniles.
+In clownfish, females are larger than males.
+In social groups, there is typically one large female, multiple smaller males, and undifferentiated juveniles.
 If the female is removed from the group, the largest male changes sex, i.e. the former gonad tissue degenerates and new gonad tissue grows.
-Furthermore, the pathway of differentiation in activated in the largest juvenile, which becomes male.
+Furthermore, the pathway of differentiation is activated in the largest juvenile, which becomes male.

 Alternative morphs

-Sexual differentiation in a species does not have to produce one recognizable female type and one recognizable male type.
-In some species alternative morphs, or morphotypes, within one sex exist, such as flanged (larger than females, with large flap-like cheek-pads) and unflanged (about the same size as females, no cheek-pads) male orangutans, and sometimes differences between male morphs can be more noticeable than differences between a male and a female within such species.
-Furthermore, sexual selection can be involved in the development of different types of males with alternative reproductive strategies, such as sneaker and territorial males in dung beetles or haremic males and pair-bonding males in the Nigerian cichlid fish P. pulcher.
+Sexual differentiation in a species does not have to produce one recognizable female and one recognizable male type.
+In some species alternative morphs, or morphotypes, within one sex exist, such as flanged (larger than females, with large flap-like cheek-pads) and unflanged (about the same size as females, with no cheek-pads) male orangutans, and sometimes differences between male morphs can be more noticeable than differences between a male and a female within such species.
+Furthermore, sexual selection can be involved in the development of different types of males with alternative reproductive strategies, such as sneaker and territorial males in dung beetles or harem males and pair-bonding males in the Nigerian cichlid fish P. pulcher.
 Sometimes alternative morphs are produced by genetic differences, and in other cases, the environment can be involved, demonstrating some degree of phenotypic plasticity.